alphago-rebuild/alphago-v0.0/README.md

 Timeline:
-follow the tutorial of building alphago in 28 days 6/25: Finished Day1, get to know the rule of go and basic concept of monte carlo tree and game tree
+follow the tutorial of building alphago in 28 days 6/25:
+Finished Day1, get to know the rule of go and basic concept of monte carlo tree and game tree Finished Day2, installed mxnet and docker env

 复现AlphaGo
 - Tech stack